 Unit MU7/3N is adjacent to and south of the southern end of Runswick Bay sea defences and comprises glacial till forming a landslide complex down to beach level.
 A rock armour fillet was formed along the toe of the slope over a length of approximately 30m south of the existing revetment using surplus (8-10 Tonne) rock from the Coastal Protection works (July 2018).
-The cliff slope is relatively shallow and well vegetated and erosion is occurring along the active toe.
-Mudslides and shallow slumps are evident at the top of the beach, retaining the 2016 grading of Partly Active in 2018.
+The cliff slope is relatively shallow and well vegetated, and erosion is occurring along the active toe.
+Beach levels were higher than during the 2018 survey, particularly around the rock armour and this will offer some protection to the toe, however mudslides and shallow slumps are evident at the top of the beach, and the unit retains the 2018 grading of Partly Active in 2020.

 Unit MU7/3S is located to the south of the access to the sailing club boat storage area and is of a similar geomorphology to unit MU7/3N, however the till is well vegetated almost to beach level.
-Single layer of rock armour (<500kg) used to protect slope at mouth of river.
+Single layer of rock armour (<500kg) used to protect slope at the mouth of the river.
 Smaller cobbles/beach material also appears to have been used but has been displaced.
-There is little evidence of significant activity at the toe, and so is classified as Locally Active, the same as 2016.
+There is little evidence of significant activity at the toe, and so is classified as Locally Active, the same as 2018.